 With so many choices, customers often ask for help choosing the best option.

 |Prevent DNS modifications||Data Encryption||Content Filtering|

 |DNS over HTTPS (DoH)||No||Yes||No||Yes||Firewalla|

-|Family Protect||No||No||No||No||Firewalla + OpenDNS|
+|No||No||No||No||Firewalla + OpenDNS|

-- If you do not trust any single DNS server other than the root and authoritative DNS server, choose Unbound,
+- If you do not trust any single DNS server other than the root and authoritative DNS server, choose Unbound.

 Why can't Unbound and DoH be used together?

-How to configure specific DNS servers?
+How do I configure specific DNS servers?

-When "Force DNS over VPN" is on, DNS blocks will not take effect (firewalla no longer see the DNS request).
-(Other blocks still work, e.g. TLS, IP)
+When Force DNS over VPN is on, DNS blocks will not take effect as Firewalla will no longer be able to see your DNS requests.
+However, other blocks will still work (e.g. TLS, IP).